 For more than 25 years, the International Crane Foundation has been deeply involved in the establishment and management of what is now Tram Chim National Park, the largest wetland national park in the Mekong River Basin of Southeast Asia.
 Earlier this year, Tram Chim was designated a Wetland of International Importance through the Ramsar Convention, an international treaty for the conservation and wise use of wetlands.
 It is an honor that Tram Chim is the 2,000th site to be recognized through the convention, which protects wetland sites – many important to cranes – throughout the world.

-ICF first learned about Tram Chim in 1987 during an international meeting sponsored by ICF in China.
-There, ICF’s Co-founder Dr. George Archibald met Dr. Le Dien Duc, who reported on the rediscovery of Eastern Sarus Cranes at Tram Chim in 1986.
+The International Crane Foundation first learned about Tram Chim in 1987 during an international meeting sponsored by the Foundation in China.
+There, our Co-founder Dr. George Archibald met Dr. Le Dien Duc, who reported on the rediscovery of Eastern Sarus Cranes at Tram Chim in 1986.
 Before this news, the Eastern Sarus Crane was considered one of the many casualties of the Vietnam War.
-George visited Tram Chim in 1988 and decided that the efforts there could be bolstered by a new wetland ecologist recently hired by ICF, Jeb Barzen, who has continued directing ICF’s activities at Tram Chim and the Lower Mekong Basin.
+George visited Tram Chim in 1988 and decided that the efforts there could be bolstered by a new wetland ecologist recently hired by the International Crane Foundation, Jeb Barzen, who has continued directing our activities at Tram Chim and the Lower Mekong Basin.

-Learn more about ICF’s current research studying pollutants in the Mekong River Basin.
+Learn more about the International Crane Foundation’s current research studying pollutants in the Mekong River Basin.

-Other Ramsar sites important to cranes include Horicon National Wildlife Refuge in Wisconsin (release site for the Whooping Crane reintroduction), Zhalong and Poyang Lake Nature Reserves in China, the Zambezi Delta and Kafue Flats in Africa, and many more!
-Look for our article in the May issue of ICF’s newsletter The ICF Bugle to learn more about the impact of the convention on crane conservation.
+Other Ramsar sites important to cranes include Horicon National Wildlife Refuge in Wisconsin (release site for the Whooping Crane reintroduction), Zhalong and Poyang Lake Nature Reserves in China, the Zambezi Delta and Kafue Flats in Africa and many more!
+Look for our article in the May issue of our newsletter The Bugle to learn more about the impact of the convention on crane conservation.